MinchaoFang/HalluDesign/README.md

 --num_seqs <num sequences per cycle>
 --design_epoch_begin <number_of_initial_cycles_to_skip>
 --mpnn <ligand_mpnn or protein_mpnn>
---random_init # for from scratch design
+--random_init # for from scratch design, this will random init all redesign residues
 ```
 ###
 You need to prepare a json file which serve your purpose, protein chain to design should be put in Chain A.